JacksonStrauss/Beach-Bots-2021--2022-Code-Documentation/Media Gallery/README.md

-I recommend that one should download the files if they want to view the media.
+**NOTE:** I recommend that one should download the files if they want to view the media.